b3nh/palace-cli/README.md

 <br />
 <br />

-The combination of your answers will always yield the same output.
+The same combination of answers will always yield the same output.

 <br />